Pico de Casillas or Alto del Mirlo (1,768m) from Castañar del Tiemblo

 Surrounding it are oak forests, some giant specimens of Scots pine and limestone pine interspersed with chestnut and oak trees, or the extensive pine forests of resin pine in the lower part.
 Above, some repopulations of Scots pine, broom pine and mountain meadows dominate the landscape.

-As for the fauna, there is a colony of black vultures, the largest in Castilla y León with 120 pairs, and a pair of imperial eagles, an endangered species that nests every year in the valley.
+As for the fauna, the colony of black vultures, the largest in the world, stands out.
+Castilla y León with 120 pairs, and the pair of imperial eagles, an endangered species that nests every year in the valley.

 Black vulture in full flight captured during the ascent of Pico de Casillas